Statistical learning in language acquisition: Domain generality

 Although the phenomenon of statistical learning was first discovered in the context of language acquisition and there is much evidence of its role in that purpose, work since the original discovery has suggested that statistical learning may be a domain general skill and is likely not unique to humans.
 For example, Saffran, Johnson, Aslin, and Newport found that both adults and infants were able to learn statistical probabilities of "words" created by playing different musical tones (i.e., participants heard the musical notes D, E, and F presented together during training and were able to recognize those notes as a unit at test as compared to three notes that had not been presented together).
 In non-auditory domains, there is evidence that humans are able to learn statistical visual information whether that information is presented across space, e.g., or time, e.g.,.
 Evidence of statistical learning has also been found in other primates, e.g., and some limited statistical learning abilities have been found even in non-primates like rats.

+Evidence for statistical processing beyond language also comes from intracranial recordings during passive listening to random sequences of tones.
+Fuhrer et al. found that neural activity tracked transitional probabilities—the probability of a sound occurring given the preceding sound—in hippocampal, frontal, and temporal regions.
+These findings suggest that neural sensitivity to sequential statistical structure extends to nonlinguistic auditory input, even when listeners are not explicitly trying to identify patterns.

 Together these findings suggest that statistical learning may be a generalized learning mechanism that happens to be utilized in language acquisition, rather than a mechanism that is unique to the human infant's ability to learn his or her language(s).

 Further evidence for domain general statistical learning was suggested in a study run through the University of Cornell Department of Psychology concerning visual statistical learning in infancy.
 Researchers in this study questioned whether domain generality of statistical learning in infancy would be seen using visual information.
 After first viewing images in statistically predictable patterns, infants were then exposed to the same familiar patterns in addition to novel sequences of the same identical stimulus components.
 Interest in the visuals was measured by the amount of time the child looked at the stimuli in which the researchers named "looking time".
 All ages of infant participants showed more interest in the novel sequence relative to the familiar sequence.
 In demonstrating a preference for the novel sequences (which violated the transitional probability that defined the grouping of the original stimuli) the results of the study support the likelihood of domain general statistical learning in infancy.